LeoTN/youtube-downloader/README.md

 **Planed features**

- - Adding a setup with a config file, you can define various settings and customisation for example changing the hotkeys.
+ - Improving the customisation options in the config file.
- - Make the script more reliable, as it is still in beta.
+ - Make the script more reliable, as it is still in development.
  - Support for more browsers than Firefox.

 ## Important